harsh-100/harsh-100/readme.md

 ## 👨‍💻 About Me

-- 💼 Power Apps & MERN Stack Developer | 3+ Years of Experience
+- 💼 Automation AI Engineer | Worked as Power Apps & MERN Stack Developer | 3+ Years of Experience
 - 📍 Currently working at Celebal Technologies as a Power Platform Developer
 - 💡 Passionate about automating real-world processes and building scalable, user-focused applications
 - 🚀 Built Pitchwave, a transcription app using Google Speech-to-Text API, Node.js, Redis queue, and custom PDF generation